-🇲🇦 1.
-Modern Standard Arabic – The Official Language
+1. Modern Standard Arabic – The Formal Language You’ll See Everywhere

-🗣️ 2.
-Moroccan Arabic (Darija) – The Language of the Streets
+2. Moroccan Arabic (Darija) – The Real Spoken Language

 English | Darija |